-If you wear an open-face or flip-up lid make sure your headset comes with a boom-mic rather than a stick on mic as it'll work with an open face and stop wind noise being as big a problem.
+If you wear an open-face or flip-up lid make sure your headset comes with a boom-mic rather than a stick on mic as it'll work with an open face helmet and the mic's foam cover will stop wind noise being as big a problem.

 Motorcycle Bluetooth headset FAQs

 Can I get a Bluetooth headset with built-in radio?